aliceqin12/batch-python-paas-cloud-service-pool/README.md

 author: msonecode
 ---

-# Create Azure Batch PaaS Cloud Service by Python
+# How to create Azure Batch PaaS Cloud service by Python

 ## Introduction

-A get-started Azure Batch sample written in Python, using Cloud Service Configuration for computing nodes in Batch pool.
+This sample provides a get-started Azure Batch sample written in Python.
+Cloud Service Configuration is used for computing nodes in Batch pool.
 <br/>
 <br/>
 <br/>